 Stop 4: Roman Forum

-The Foro Romano (Market Square of Rome) was the political, commercial and religious heart of the Republic of Rome.
+The Foro Romano (Market Square of Rome) is one of the most famous landmarks in Europe.
+It was the political, commercial and religious heart of the Republic of Rome.
 This was the setting where the senate came together and politicians gave their speeches.
 Traders also did business here, priests made sacrifices and people went shopping and discussed the latest news.

 When the power of the Roman Empire declined, the forum fell into disrepair and took on a new role in 5th century BC.
 Farmers let their cattle graze here, which gave the Forum a new name as Campo Vaccino (cow pasture).
 In the 19th century, the excavations of the old Forum started.
 (Address: Via di San Gregorio 30)